MartinMarcellan/MartinMarcellan.github.io/README.md

 # Data science in cycling

-## Classification: Is the stage suitable for the breakaway to arrive?
+## Classification: is the stage suitable for the breakaway to arrive?
 The goal of this classification project is to predict whether the breakaway survives and arrives to the finish line, or it is absorbed by the bunch.
 The breakaways are the usual way the humble teams get wins in world tour races, so predicting which stages are more suitable for a breakaway to arrive can have a big impact on the tactics of a team, especially in a grand tour where the energy management is crucial.

-To make a prediction a definition of breakaway must be given: Any rider or group of riders that get away from the bunch at a distance bigger than 20 kilometres from the finish line will be considered as breakaway.
+To make a prediction a definition of breakaway must be given: any rider or group of riders that get away from the bunch at a distance bigger than 20 kilometres from the finish line will be considered as breakaway.
 This means that if, for example, a general classification rider manages to make a solo ride attacking 21 kilometres away from the finish it will be classified as a breakaway win for this classification model.

 The independent variables used to make the predictions are the following ones
 -	Distance of the stage measured in kilometres.